• Menu

 • People who have had roommate trauma and considering getting it right.

-• Listeners building a budget and trying to figure out which housing set up will help them.
+• Listeners building a budget and trying to figure out which housing set up will help them cut the cost of living.

 As usual, grab a cup of coffee and a bagel.
 Let us explore this together.
 As I mentioned early, there is no one-size- fits all answer when it comes to roommates versus living alone.
 I recommend making a decision based on what supports your wallet or your wellbeing.
 You are going to need both to thrive!